-Nicole A. Boand Endowed Professor of Chemistry
+Professor and Nicole A. Boand Endowed Chair in Chemistry

 Director, Center for Enabling New Technologies through Catalysis